kiranleu/kira.estrada.Resum-/README.md

  2. Mobile Phone
  3. Tablet

 All the design process was developed paying attention to the User Experience.
-Making sure that the users experience is as much positive as posible, easy to follow and well structured.
+Making sure that the users' experience is as positive as posible, easy to follow and well structured.

-To follow a clear structure I have created links wich if the user clisk on them, it will allow the user to open a new window where the user could view the information that it has been clicked.
+To follow a clear structure I have created links which, when the user clicks on them, allows the user to open a new window where the user could view the information that it has been clicked.

 ## Features

 ### Existing Features

 * Feature 1: Logo/Name
     Allows the user to get to the Home page at all the times.